 Fishtail palms (Caryota urens) get their fun name from the close resemblance of their foliage to a fish’s tail.
-Because these palms, like others, require warm temperatures, they are grown as houseplants in most regions.
+Since these palms, like others, require warm temperatures, they are grown as houseplants in most regions.
 However, you can put fishtail palms outdoors in the late spring and summer to enjoy warm temperatures for a season.

-Fishtail palm houseplants are a beautiful and interesting addition to sunrooms, patios or any brightly lit indoor room.
+Fishtail palm houseplants are a beautiful and interesting addition to sunrooms, patios, or any brightly lit indoor room.
 Keep reading to find out how to grow fishtail palms.

 How to Grow Fishtail Palms

 The best spot for your palm is a southeast or west-facing window, where plenty of light will shine.
 Bright, indirect light is best, although fishtail palms will survive in almost any type of light.
-If you plan to move your palm outdoors during the summer months, it is best to keep it away from direct sunlight.
+If you plan to move your palm outdoors during the summer months, it’s best to keep it away from direct sunlight.

 Fishtail Palm Care